What a Fellowship can offer

 Established Career Fellowships

-AHRC – Leadership Fellowships: The AHRC’s Leadership Fellows scheme provides time for research leaders, or potential future research leaders, to undertake focused individual research alongside collaborative activities which have the potential to generate a transformative impact on their subject area and beyond.
-The scheme provides opportunities for mid and senior career researchers who meet the eligibility criteria outlined in the Funding Guide.
-The Leadership Fellows scheme provides funding for a period of between 6 and 18 months.
-Proposals with a full economic cost of between £50,000 and £250,000 may be submitted.
+AHRC – Research Development and Engagement Fellowship Scheme – Standard Route to support mid-career and established researchers: The Fellowship offers the opportunity to be innovative and bold in the types of activity which might be taken forward and allows Fellows to explore new avenues of their discipline or beyond, for example, shaping research agendas, developing emerging research areas, fostering interdisciplinary research in their field, providing intellectual leadership, etc. The scheme provides opportunities for mid and senior career researchers who meet the eligibility criteria outlined in the Funding Guide.
+The scheme provides funding for a period of between 6 and 18 months.
+Proposals with a full economic cost of between £50,000 and £300,000 may be submitted.

-EPSRC – Established Career Fellowships: Applicants can apply for up to 5 years of support for Established Career awards.
+EPSRC – Established Career Fellowships: EPSRC only allows these in a few thematic areas.
+Applicants can apply for up to 5 years of support for Established Career awards.
 Funding of up to 100% of salary, included is travel and subsistence, staff, visiting researchers, equipment, consumables, access to facilities, and public communication training.

 Leverhulme Trust – Major Research Fellowships: Providing replacement teaching costs over two or three years, to allow academics in the humanities and social sciences to focus on a specific piece of original research.
 These awards enable well-established and distinguished researchers in the humanities and social sciences to devote themselves to a single research project of outstanding originality and significance, capable of completion within two or three years.
 Candidates should state explicitly what the proposed outcomes of the award will be.
 Fellowships are particularly aimed at those who are or have been prevented by routine duties from completing a programme of original research.